DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 Site Notifications
 ~~~~~~~~

 Users can change their Site Notifications within their persoal Profile Settings, but you have the ability to override this here.
-The boxes that are checked represent types of notifications that every Disciple.Tools user will be required to receive.
-Unchecked boxes mean that the individual user will have the choice whether they want to receive that notification or not.
+The boxes that are checked represent types of notifications that every Disciple.Tools user will be required to receive via Email and/or Web (the notification bell |Notification Bell|) .
+Unchecked boxes mean that the individual user will have the choice whether they want to receive that type of notification or not.

+**Types of Site Notifications:**

+- Newly Assigned Contact
+- @Mentions
+- New comments
+- Update Needed
+- Contact Info Changed
+- Contact Milestones and Group Health Metrics

 Update Needed Triggers
 ~~~~~~~~